Amy Schumer: 2003–2012: actress

 After graduating with a degree in theater from Towson University in 2003 and moving to New York City, Schumer portrayed a young woman diagnosed with breast cancer in the Off-Off-Broadway black comedy Keeping Abreast.
 She started doing stand-up comedy on June 1, 2004, when she first performed at Gotham Comedy Club.
+A few years later, she and Kevin Kane co-founded The Collective, which is a theater group that publishes and performs socially relevant and accessible work.

-In 2007, she recorded a Live at Gotham episode for Comedy Central before appearing on Last Comic Standing; she later recalled that she thought of the episode as her "big break".
+In 2007, Schumer recorded a Live at Gotham episode for Comedy Central before appearing on Last Comic Standing; she later recalled that she thought of the episode as her "big break".
 Rebounding from an unsuccessful audition for an earlier season, she advanced to the finals of the fifth season of the NBC reality television talent show Last Comic Standing and placed fourth.
 Schumer said in April 2011, "Last Comic was totally fun.
 I had a great time because there was no pressure on me; I had been doing stand-up around two years.
 I wasn't supposed to do well.
 So every time I advanced it was a happy surprise.
 I kept it honest on the show and it served me well."